- How Sleep Works

 When the melatonin leaves the pineal gland, it binds to receptors in the suprachiasmatic nucleus or nuclei (SCN).
 The master-clock SCN slows its firing frequency, reducing the arousal levels in the body and signaling the onset of a sleep period.
 In a body with typical sleep patterns the melatonin levels start to rise 14 to 16 hours after awakening.

 The melatonin cycle operates roughly opposite of body temperature cycle.
-In late afternoon and early evening, the body temperature is the lowest and the melatonin is the highest.
+In late afternoon and early evening, the body temperature is the highest and the melatonin is the lowest.
 Conversely, in the early morning, the body temperature is at its lowest and the melatonin level is at its highest.

 In humans and other diurnal animal species, melatonin secretion happens during normal sleep hours, in contrast to nocturnal animals which are at the peak of their activity while producing melatonin.
 The melatonin cycle happens even in night workers working under bright lights, but light may suppress it.